offthewallace/GSoC-2019-OpenCV-VideoDnnAnalysis/README.md

 # GSoC-2019-OpenCV-VideoDnnAnalysis
 Its for demo of GSoC-2019-OpenCV-VideoDnnAnalysis proposal

+## Overview

+This project is a highlevel API based on OpenCV library that can help users to more easily process different deep learning models on videos.

+the goal would be for users to ultimately only have to call one-line helper methods that return the processing results in JSON/DataFrame format for future data analysis.

+# development log:
 Update 4/14: support YOLO now.
 I will add more features and better class design and documentation like in 2 hours.